 Truth be told, espresso is more expensive due to the skill and effort it takes to make it right.

 Not to mention, you have to invest in the necessary machinery to complete the task.
 And let’s not forget those fun designs our barista put on top of our specialty coffee drinks that involve frothy milk.

 Regular pour-over or drip coffee only involves the combination of the right amount of coffee grounds, hot water, and time.

 Whatever gets you going in the morning or midday, at least now you know exactly what it is that you’re paying for.
 You’ll also have a greater appreciation for what’s in your cup.

-If you enjoyed learning about the difference between espresso and coffee, then check back with us daily for more articles about your favorite foods and beverages.
+If you enjoyed learning about the difference between espresso and coffee, then check back with us for more articles about your favorite foods and beverages.